DylanBDev/beanstalk-deploy/README.md

 ## Using as a GitHub Action

-The action expects you to have already generated a zip file with the version to be deployed.
+The action expects you to have already generated a JAR file with the version to be deployed.
 Example:

 ```yaml
 name: Deploy master